-- A pupillage award of £65,000. - The option to drawdown up to £22,000 during the year preceding pupillage. - In their second six months, pupils can expect to earn additional income from their own work. - All of the compulsory training programmes run by the Inns of Court during pupillage are paid for by Chambers, alongside in-house advocacy training. - If a pupil is required to travel for their supervisor's work, travel expenses are reimbursed.
+- A pupillage award of £65,000. - The option to drawdown up to £22,000 during the year preceding pupillage. - In their second six months, pupils can expect to earn additional income from their own work. - All of the compulsory training programmes run by the Inns of Court during pupillage are paid for by Chambers, alongside in-house advocacy training. - If a pupil is required to travel for their supervisor's work is required to travel, travel expenses are reimbursed.